The Beach Boys Today!: "In the Back of My Mind"

-"In the Back of My Mind" is about someone who describes themselves as "blessed with everything", yet has unfounded suspicions that his happy relationship will someday disintegrate.
-It features a dissonant orchestration and instruments such as saxophone, strings, and oboe.
-Dennis Wilson sang the lead without the accompaniment of any vocal harmonies.
-It is one of the group's songs that most heavily draw from the Tin Pan Alley style of songwriting, and in Lambert's assessment, the chord patterns "are virtually unprecedented in Brian's work."
-It ends with a breakdown of its instruments playing out of sync from each other.
+"In the Back of My Mind" depicts a narrator who believes he is "blessed with everything", but harbors an unfounded fear that his relationship will collapse.
+Its arrangement features dissonance and instruments including saxophone, strings, and oboe.
+Dennis Wilson sang the lead vocal without backing harmonies.
+It is one of the group's songs that most heavily draw from the Tin Pan Alley style of songwriting, and, in Lambert's view, contains chord progressions "virtually unprecedented in Brian's work".
+The song concludes with an asynchronous instrumental breakdown.

 It is regarded among fans and critics as one of the band's "masterpieces".
-Peter Doggett said of Dennis' performance, "he showed for the first time an awareness that his voice could be a blunt emotional instrument. ... his erratic croon cut straight to the heart, with an urgency that his more precise brothers could never have matched."
-Granata described the track as "disturbing" and "the antithesis of any prescribed commercial formula—a curious experiment marking an extreme deviation from the band."
-Howard similarly regarded its "stony lead vocal" and "warped string arrangement" as Wilson's "most ambitious arrangement to date."
-A 1975 recording of Brian performing the song on piano was released as a bonus track on the deluxe edition of his 2015 solo album No Pier Pressure.
+Peter Doggett wrote that Dennis "showed for the first time an awareness that his voice could be a blunt emotional instrument."
+Granata called the track "disturbing" and "the antithesis of any prescribed commercial formula—a curious experiment marking an extreme deviation from the band."
+Howard described its "stony lead vocal" and "warped string arrangement" as Wilson's "most ambitious arrangement to date."
+A 1975 solo piano version by Brian was later issued as a bonus track on the deluxe edition of his 2015 solo album No Pier Pressure.